- A level requirements: ABB

 My qualifications are from: United Kingdom.

-3 A-levels at grade ABB or above one of which must be biology.
+ABB one of which must be biology.
 Pending A-level qualifications will be considered.
 We do not consider AS level grades when making decisions.

 You may automatically qualify for reduced entry requirements through our contextual offers scheme.